SCNickF1227/x264-stability-test/README.md

 ## 🛠 Requirements

-- Python 3.x
+- Python 3.x.
+You can use [My setup Script](https://github.com/SCNickF1227/x264-stability-test/blob/v3.0-BETA-3/test/setup.python.md)
-- Windows OS
+- Windows 10,11
-- x264-64 tool ensure it's named `x264-64.exe` and in the `test` directory
+- x264-64 tool ensure it's named `x264-64.exe` and in the `test` directory.
+It is provide here in the release.
-- Test video file (`test-1080p.mp4`) available in the `test` directory
+- Test video file (`test-1080p.mp4`) available in the `test` directory.
+You can use [my download script](https://github.com/SCNickF1227/x264-stability-test/blob/v3.0-BETA-3/test/dl_bbb.py) to get Big Buck Bunny, Royalty Free

 ## 📥 Installation